NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/WMAUpgradeTooling/README.md

 ## Key Investigators

-Scott Lill (Univestiy of Sydney, Harvard Medical School) Steve Pieper (Harvard Medical School)
+* Scott Lill (Univestiy of Sydney, Harvard Medical School)
+* Steve Pieper (Harvard Medical School)
-Sandy Wells (Harvard Medical School)
+* Sandy Wells (Harvard Medical School)
-Yang Song (University of New South Wales)
+* Yang Song (University of New South Wales)
-Tom Cai (University of Sydney)
+* Tom Cai (University of Sydney)
-Fan Zhang (Harvard Medical School)
+* Fan Zhang (Harvard Medical School)
-Lauren O'Donnell (Harvard Medical School)
+* Lauren O'Donnell (Harvard Medical School)

 # Project Description

 Whitematteranalysis is a python pipeline for peforming fibre processing and clustering.
 The project aims to upgrade this package, porting it to python3, adding a comprehensive suite of regression tests and porting it into 3D Slicer.
-This will make the pipeline easier to use, maintain and extend, all of white are beneficial for applicaple dMRI workflows.
+This will make the pipeline easier to use, maintain and extend, all of which are beneficial for applicaple dMRI workflows.

 ## Objective